HernanFdez/MQTT_simulator/README.md

 It usually runs over TCP/IP, but any network protocol that provides ordered, lossless, bi-directional connections can support MQTT

-It is designed for connections with remote locations where a "small code footprint" is required or the network bandwidth is limited
+It is designed for connections with remote locations where a "small code footprint" is required or network bandwidth is limited

 ### Main Idea